puzzle/dagger-techlab/content/en/docs/01/_index.md

 #### Container Arguments

-Same as directories, you can pass a container argument.
+Same as directories, you can pass a Container argument.
 To do so, add the corresponding flag, followed by the address of an OCI image.

 The CLI will dynamically pull the image, and pass the resulting `Container` object as argument to the Dagger Function.